 This course involves intensive sociological study of Rwandan society, with a particular focus on its 1994 genocide.
 Topics include historical, social, and cultural background; assessment of theoretical explanations for the genocide; the extent of international intervention to stop it; and post-genocide social institutions and culture.
 Prerequisite: IIHGS 255 or SOC 305, or permission of instructor.
 Cross-listed as SOC 427.
 Spring, even years.

 Advanced interdisciplinary exploration of a specific issue or theme not covered in depth by the regular curriculum.
 Content will vary, but builds on foundations acquired in prior study.
 Prerequisite: Either IHHGS 252/IHHIST 252 or IIHGS 255, and permission of instructor.
 Occasionally.

 Aimed at an original research or creative project in Holocaust and/or Genocide Studies.
 Under the guidance of a faculty sponsor and committee, student will develop, research, and publicly present an individualized project on a topic jointly selected with the sponsor.
 Prerequisites: Senior standing; IHHGS 252/IHHIST 252, IIHGS 255, HGS 495; both overall and subject area GPA of 3.5 or above; approval by faculty in HGS Department.

 Students will investigate both secondary and primary source material to provide an in-depth analysis of one or more key issues related to the Holocaust and select cases of genocide.
 They will demonstrate the ability to think critically, and write and speak effectively.
 May be repeated for credit as topics change.
-Prerequisites: 12 or more credits in HGS, IHHGS, or IIHGS that must include IHHGS 252 and IIHGS 255, or permission of instructor.
+Prerequisites: Junior or senior status as HGS major or minor.
+12 or more credits in HGS, IHHGS, or IIHGS that must include IHHGS 252 and IIHGS 155, or permission of instructor.
 Fall.